sachinv1693/Car_Black_Box/README.md

 Initially run the Makefile from CBB_Helper folder.
 It stores the initial values in the internal eeprom.
 After this, run the Makefile from CBB_main folder.
-This loads the project onto PIC18F4580 micro-controller board.
+This starts executing the project onto PIC18F4580 micro-controller board.
 An on-board CLCD screen is used to create an interactive interface.

 Initially a dashboard screen is displayed.
 It shows current time, last occurred event and vehicle speed.
 Vehicle speed can be varied using the on-board POT(potentiometer).
 Matrix SW1 is used to register the Collision event.